Padang Besar railway station: Train services

 KTM has introduced a seasonal Ekspres Sawadee between Kuala Lumpur and Hat Yai in October 2022, where passengers disembark at the station to go through cross-border formalities before reboarding the train for the onward journey, similar to the practice for the previous International Express and Ekspres Semenanjung.

-Below is the list of train services available as of 11/3/2024.
+Below is a list of train services available as of 24 February 2026.